spartonia/Blocket_project/README.md

 Blocket_project
 ===============

-Scraping classifieds service blocket.se to get car information and prices.
+Scraping classifieds service blocket.se for car information.
+Scraped data is cleaned and saved in MongoDB.